Kauthar-Omar/My-Bioinformatics-Internship/README.md

 To support and contribute to ongoing projects at ICIPE as a way of finding my niche.

 # Goals to achieve my mission
 * To equip myself with the relevant set of skills.
-Here is a [checklist](https://github.com/Kauthar-Omar/My-Bioinformatics-Internship/issues/1) of how am progressing
+Here is a [checklist](https://github.com/Kauthar-Omar/My-Bioinformatics-Internship/issues/1) of how am progressing in acquring those skills
 * To make myself conversant with the current trends in the genomic research both at ICIPE and Africa at large.
 * To build a culture of reading scientific journals and papers.

+To keep track of my progress executing various task feel free to click [here](https://github.com/Kauthar-Omar/My-Bioinformatics-Internship/projects/1)